+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 The primary application of fiber Bragg gratings is in optical communications systems.
 They are specifically used as.
 They are also used in optical and with an, or (OADM).
 Figure 5 shows 4 channels, depicted as 4 colours, impinging onto a FBG via an optical circulator.
 The FBG is set to reflect one of the channels, here channel 4.
 The signal is reflected back to the circulator where it is directed down and dropped ou.

-• Using Fiber Optic Sensors
+• Installation of Fiber Optic Grating Sensors in Tunnels

-Using Fiber Optic Sensors
+Installation of Fiber Optic Grating Sensors in Tunnels

 [PDF Version]